makevoid/k3s_deploy/Readme.md

 you can choose to use the raw verison `rake KOMPOSE=y` (or `rake KOMPOSE=1`) which instead of `stack deploy` will use kompose (which actually also builds and automatically pushes the containers)

+The default command used internally is: `docker stack deploy --orchestrator=kubernetes`

+As simple as that!

 ### Run:

     rake

+Your deploy will start!

+### Notes

+It is recommended to close port 80 on the workers as k3s can (dynamically) assign it as a port

+### TODO

+- implement close port
+- close port 80
+- write troubleshooting guide

+### Troubleshooting

+- TODO: write readme about what to check when things go wrong

 ---